KushajM/Frontend-Website/README.md

-# The directory of the files should look like this:
+# The directory of the files should look like this: (src subfolder is empty)

 ![image](https://user-images.githubusercontent.com/85050534/150269739-8036e6a3-3a71-471d-b314-9d6516c7987c.png)